Devilking12/HINATA-MUSIC/README.md

 # 🎵 [🇬🇧] ˹ʜɪɴᴀᴛᴀ ✗ ᴍᴜ𝘀ɪᴄ˼ 🎶

-[Hinata Music](https://github.com/Devilking12/Hinata-Music) is an updated version of [HinataMusicBot](https://github.com/moonshining1/Annie-Music) for streaming in Telegram voice chats.
+[HINATA MUSIC](https://github.com/Devilking12/HINATA-MUSIC) is an updated version of [HINATAMUSICBOT](https://github.com/Devilking12/HINATA-MUSIC) for streaming in Telegram voice chats.
 Built with Python and Pyrogram, it offers high-quality streaming. 🚀

-If you’re using or forking this project, please ⭐ star the original repo: [HinataMusicBot](https://github.com/Devilking12/Hinata-Music) to show support! 🙌
+If you’re using or forking this project, please ⭐ star the original repo: [HINATAMUSICBOT](https://github.com/Devilking12/HINATA-MUSIC) to show support! 🙌

 ---

 ## 🚀 Heroku Deployment

-Deploy **Annie Music Bot** on Heroku easily:
+Deploy **𝐇𝐈𝐍𝐀𝐓𝐀 Music Bot** on Heroku easily:

 <a href="https://dashboard.heroku.com/new?template=https://github.com/moonshining1/Annie-Music"><img src="https://img.shields.io/badge/Deploy%20To%20Heroku-red?style=for-the-badge&logo=heroku" width="200"/></a>